WinVector/rquery/README.md

     ## $d
     ## [1] "subjectID"       "surveyCategory"  "assessmentTotal"

-Part of the plan is: the additional record-keeping in the operator nodes would let a potentially powerful query optimizer work over the flow before it gets translated to `SQL` (perhaps an extension of or successor to [`seplyr`](https://winvector.github.io/seplyr/), which re-plans over `dplyr::mutate()` expressions).
-At the very least restricting to columns later used and folding selects together would be achievable.
-One should have a good chance at optimization as the representation is fairly high-level, and many of the operators are relational (meaning there are known legal transforms a query optimizer can use).
+Part of the plan is: the additional record-keeping in the operator nodes allows checking and optimization (such as [query narrowing](http://www.win-vector.com/blog/2017/12/how-to-greatly-speed-up-your-spark-queries/)).
 The flow itself is represented as follows:

 ``` r
 cat(format(dq))